Visual kei news

 A brief history of iryou kei

-The subgenre is most strongly associated with LuLu, who, from 2005 on, expressly marketed themselves as an iryou kei band.
-Their concept was fully-realized: they wore doctor uniforms (often blood-splattered); held “examinations” instead of lives; played “prescriptions” instead of songs; and centered their lyrics around medical afflictions.
+The subgenre is most strongly associated with LuLu, who adopted a fully-realized medical concept in 2005: they wore doctor uniforms (which were often splattered with blood); held “examinations” instead of lives; played “prescriptions” instead of songs; centered their lyrics around medical afflictions; and explicitly called themselves an iryou kei band in publications leading up to their major debut in 2008.

-Some propose that the medical trend was inspired by Nagoya kei (名古屋系) band merry go round.
-And indeed, they were one of the earliest bands to integrate medical bandages into their looks in the mid 1990s.
-Others propose that the initial influence was hide in his 1992 book Mugongeki (無言激) which featured several medical-themed photos.
+Going back even earlier, some propose that the inspiration for medical aesthetics was the Nagoya kei (名古屋系) band merry go round, who integrated medical bandages into their looks in the mid 1990s.
+Others propose that the initial influence was HIDE, as his 1992 book Mugongeki (無言激) featured several medical-themed photos.

 Why is it called iryou kei?